rsdoiel/antenna/2023/socal_north_2023.44.md

 date: 2023-10-27, from: Pepperdine Beacon (Pepperdine Student Newspaper)

 <p>On September 16, 2023, hundreds of Pepperdine students, faculty, alumni, and visitors gathered for the annual worship summit in Firestone Fieldhouse.
 Jonathan Evans, Dallas Cowboys Chaplain and former NFL Fullback gave the message with celebrated artists United Voice Worship and Phil Wickham performing.&#160; Wickham is a two-time Grammy-nominated contemporary Christian artist with hundreds of millions [&#8230;]</p>
-<p>The post <a rel="nofollow" href="https://pepperdinebeacon.com/interview-with-christian-musician-phil-wickham/">Award-Winning Musician Phil Wickham Gives Insight into Worship</a> appeared first on <a rel="nofollow" href="https://pepperdinebeacon.com">The Pepperdine Beacon</a>.</p>
+<p>The post <a href="https://pepperdinebeacon.com/interview-with-christian-musician-phil-wickham/">Award-Winning Musician Phil Wickham Gives Insight into Worship</a> appeared first on <a href="https://pepperdinebeacon.com">The Pepperdine Beacon</a>.</p>

 <https://pepperdinebeacon.com/interview-with-christian-musician-phil-wickham/?utm_source=rss&utm_medium=rss&utm_campaign=interview-with-christian-musician-phil-wickham>